Don’t let ANXIETY become relentless

 - Hypervigilance: Relentless anxiety causes the brain and body to be constantly on high alert – constantly thinking of what can go wrong.
 This impacts the interaction and relationship with others.
 In extreme cases, it leads to paranoia.

-- Panic Attacks: Panic attacks are debilitating as they are mostly unexpected and induce intense overwhelming fear accompanied by shortness of breath, sweating, tightness in chest, nausea and fear of losing control or dying.
+- Panic Attacks: Panic attacks are debilitating as they are mostly unexpected and induce intense overwhelming fear accompanied by shortness of breath, sweating, tightness in the chest, nausea, and fear of losing control or dying.
 These can be a major issue if they occur frequently.

 How to cope with Anxiety?

-- Physical Exercises: Physical activity releases endorphins that reduce the perception of pain and help in better sleep and releasing anxiety.
+- Physical Exercises: Physical activity releases endorphins that reduce the perception of pain and help in better sleep and release anxiety.
 Hence, discomfort is minimized.

 - Mindful Healthy Eating: Balanced nutritive meals help in coping with anxiety.
 Seek guidance from a nutritionist for structured plans & monitored results.

 - Deep Breathing: Deep breathing and other breathing exercises help in calming and coping with anxiety.
 Make them a part of your daily activities.